dawid-bytys/crypeeto-api-prisma/README.md

 # crypeeto-api-prisma
-way better written api in prisma for my front-end "crypeeto"
+a way better written api in prisma for my front-end "crypeeto"